mike-weiner/maw-resources/README.md

 ## Changelog

 ### 1.0 🎉
-* Welcome to the maiden release of maw-resources!
+* Welcome to the maiden release of MAW Resources!
 We hope you love what you find!

 ### 1.0 🎉
-* Relased On - xx/xx/xxxx
+* Released On - 01/10/2021
 * Initial release